iambrunoromano/design-patterns/README.md

 }
 ```

 As one may notice the `link` method allows dynamic handler linking and head moving.
 The `check` method implementation is instead delegated to the specific child handler class.
-The `checkNext` method instead propagates the check up to the head of the chain.
+The `checkNext` method instead propagates the check along the chain.

 A specific handler class may be: